The roller coaster that is Lakeridge's 2019 football season went down in Week 3.

 For the game, Sherwood's Gilbert added 88 yards rushing on four carries and Stevens 85 yards on five carries.
 Evans finished his day at 4 of 6 passing for 84 yards with two TDs.
 Cuthbertson led Sherwood with eight tackles (six solo).

-For Lakeridge, Jalen John ran seven times for 47 yards, Justice went 8 of 12 passing for 128 yards and one TD, with Houck catching four passes for 86 yards with one TD.
+For Lakeridge, Jalen John ran seven times for 47 yards, Justice went 8 of 12 passing for 128 yards and one TD, with Houck catching four passes for 86 yards and one TD.
 Caiden Biege-Wetherbee also made eight tackles in the loss, including five solo tackles.

 Next up, Sherwood hosts Central Catholic at 7 p.m.
 Friday, Sept.
 27, while the Pacers host West Linn at 7 p.m.
 Friday.